Eventing: Horse

 Thoroughbreds and part-Thoroughbreds currently dominate the sport at the top levels because of their stamina and athletic ability.
 In addition, many warmbloods and warmblood-thoroughbred crosses also do well.
 In the UK, Irish sport horses have been popular for many years.

 Because larger horses are favored, animals with some draft horse breeding are also seen, notably the Irish Draught and Clydesdale crossbreds.
 However, smaller horses can also excel; for example, the third place competitor in the 2007 Rolex Kentucky Three Day CCI competition was Theodore O'Connor, a gelding that was a cross of Thoroughbred, Arabian and Shetland pony breeding.

-An event horse must be very responsive to succeed, as a horse that will not listen to a rider on the cross-country phase may end up taking a fall at a jump.
-The horse should be calm and submissive for the dressage phase, with good training on the flat.
-For cross-country, the horse must be brave, athletic, and (especially at the higher levels) fast with a good galloping stride and great stamina.
-The horse does not have to possess perfect jumping form, but should be safe over fences and have good scope.
+Tanta FC competed in Group C in the 2009–10 Second Division and then moved to Group B for the 2010–11 season.
+Consequently, four teams were promoted to the group, and two teams earned promotion in the 2010–11 season.
 Scope is a broad term used to describe a horse's potential to jump big jumps.
 The best event horses are careful over jumps, as those who are not tend to have stadium rails knocked down on the last day.
 The horse also needs to have sound conformation and good feet.